ezejerez/react-socketio-chat-app/README.md

-• START: starts the server on specified port
+• START: starts the server on specified port <br />
-• DEV: starts the server on specified port using Nodemon.
+• DEV: starts the server on specified port using Nodemon. <br />